 Anxiety is a state of fear or apprehension in the face of threat or danger.
 It is a natural, healthy response since it allows the body to prepare itself to cope with danger.
-Anxiety can, however, take a person over, a condition known as anxiety neurosis, and the person is then said to be in an anxiety state, it becomes a problem only when its degree is out of proportion to the problem, or when there is no objective, external reason for it.
+Anxiety can, however, take a person over, a condition known as anxiety neurosis, and the person is then said to be in an anxiety state, it becomes a problem only when its degree is out of proportion to the problem, or when there is no objective, the external reason for it.

 This may be chronic anxiety, with a constant feeling of worry, associated with depression, or an acute anxiety attack, when the sufferer will be suddenly overwhelmed by fear and feelings of dread.

 There are many symptoms that appear when anxiety attacks such as dry hands, sweaty palms, and rapid pulse and palpitations.
-In anxiety neurosis: breathlessness, and fatigue, feeling of tightness in the chest, high blood pressure, abdominal pain and diarrhea, insomnia, and loss of appetite or overindulgence.
+In anxiety neurosis: breathlessness, and fatigue, the feeling of tightness in the chest, high blood pressure, abdominal pain and diarrhea, insomnia, and loss of appetite or overindulgence.

 When you feel overloaded, a little self-indulgence can work wonders, perhaps a relaxing bath by candlelight or a soothing massage may help, but if anxiety and nervousness are taking over your life, do not hesitate to consult a professional.